Mircea-s-classes/intro-to-github-fundamentals-k4rstm4n/README.md

-* I cloned the repository to a folder on my laptop
+* Cloned the repository to a folder on my laptop
+* Made a commit changing the README
+* Made a new branch feature